nomad-software/mongo/README.md

 ## Overview

-Mongo is a straightforward money library for Go that can make it easy to handle bug prone arithmetic when dealing with money.
+Mongo is a straightforward money library for Go that makes it easy to handle the usually bug prone arithmetic when dealing with money.

 ## Documentation